 About the Law School

-UMass School of Law is located at 333 Faunce Corner Road in North Dartmouth in a modern facility.
+UMass Law is located at 333 Faunce Corner Road in North Dartmouth in a modern facility.
 The law school offers full and part-time programs in its day division and a part-time evening/weekend program.
 Students in all programs receive a comprehensive legal education that grounds them in knowledge and understanding of the law, legal institutions, and the responsibilities of the bar.

 The law school is part of the University of Massachusetts Dartmouth, which is fully accredited by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC).